Willie Watson (musician): Tours

 Watson regularly tours solo and with other acts.
 In Summer 2016, he toured Australia with Josh Hedley for "a string of joint-headline shows throughout the east coast" of that country, including the Bello Winter Music Festival in Bellingen.
 The tour included stops in the major cities of Brisbane, Melbourne, and Sydney where regional "support" acts opened for them—e.g., Imogen Clark, Matt Walker, Freya Josephine Hollick, and Elwood Myre.
 In Fall of 2016, Watson toured with Aoife O'Donovan, "captivating" lead singer of Boston progressive string band Crooked Still—with stops in Ohio, North Carolina, and Virginia.
 Featured vocalist on The Goat Rodeo Sessions—a Grammy-winning album by Yo-Yo Ma, et al. – O'Donovan released her debut solo album Fossils in 2013.

 Watson appeared with Old Crow Medicine Show, as an opening act and with the group, at tour stops in 2023 — including their annual New Year's Eve show at the Ryman Auditorium.
 He performs on "select shows" of the group's 2024 North American tour, designed to commemorate in part the 25th anniversary of Old Crow's founding.
 As co-founder Ketch Secor said of the reunion, "we’re just so psyched to get back together with an architect of Old Crow in this anniversary year."

 Watson embarked on a 2024 tour across North America, performing as a trio with fiddler/violinist Sami Braman and original Old Crow Medicine Show bass player Ben Gould.
 Watson was announced "as support" on all dates of the Alison Krauss & Union Station five-month 2025 North American tour, kicking off April 25 in Atlanta and continuing through September.

+In 2026, Watson rejoins his old group on the O.C.M.S.
+Big Iron World Tour: Back to the Roots tour to "embrace the group’s early sound, playing stripped-down versions of OCMS’s first two albums in their entirety."
+Watson joins The Milk Carton Kids on the North American leg of their Lost Cause Lover Fool Tour 2026 – 2027, which includes support from Paper Wings and Ron Sexsmith at select stops.